 Let’s learn about them together, and then go over some of the top floor plans built specifically for larger families!

-What Are Class C RVs Like for a Family of Five?
+What Are Class C RVs Like For A Family Of Five?

 You may not even be sure what exactly a Class C RV is, but that’s why I’m here to help you out.
-You’ve come to the right place, and a Class C rig is a great rig to look at, not matter the size of your family!
+You’ve come to the right place, and a Class C rig is a great rig to look at, no matter the size of your family!

 There are so many different varieties of rigs on the market: travel trailers, fifth wheels, Class A, B, and C motorhomes… And all of them have their own pluses and minuses when it comes to traveling with your family.
 Why choose a Class C RV?
+While the name may not make any sense to you right now, a Class C RV is easy enough to understand, and it is known as being a very versatile type of rig!

+Class C RVs are the in-between sized motorcoaches, Class A being the largest and Class B being more campervan sized.
+Class Cs have a couple of other great perks to them besides their length!
 While Class C RVs range in length from 20-40 feet, these motorhomes are often built on a sturdy and maneuverable truck or van chassis.
-While my example length of these rigs may seem like a huge range, it’s the rig’s above the cab bunk that ultimately determines the class of this motorhome.
+While my example length of these rigs may seem like a huge range, it’s the RVs above the cab bunk that ultimately determines the class of this motorhome.

-Class C’s are very popular options for campers, usually allowing enough space for everyone to feel comfortable without the added stress of towing or driving a buslike Class A rig around.
-They are just the right size for the majority of the population, including full timers, couples, and the average family of five!
+Class Cs are very popular options for campers, usually allowing enough space for everyone to feel comfortable without the added stress of towing or driving a buslike Class A rig around.
+They are just the right size for the majority of the population, including full-timers, couples, and the average family of five!

 While every RV will take some getting used to, Class Cs do give families a lot of good space.
 However, you may consider an alternative rig should you find that Class Cs don’t give you quite the amount of room you were expecting.
+When in doubt, check out this great informational article about how many people on average can fit in an RV.
+It can be a great place to start!

-What are the Pros and Cons of Class C RVs for Families?
+What Are The Pros And Cons Of Class C RVs For Families?

 As I’ve already hinted, there may be some deciding pros and cons for Class C RVs, especially when it comes to having enough space for a family of five!
 While you may have your heart set on a Class C, you may make a different decision based on some of these pros and cons.

-Pro: Class C RVs have amazing storage solutions
+Pro: Class C RVs Have Amazing Storage Solutions

 While you’re still piling into a rig that’s less than 500 square feet, you may be impressed at your ability to store and stow away everyone’s bags, food, and fun personal effects.
-These RV manufacturers are well aware of the importance of storage, and most Class Cs are marvels in terms of stowing capabilities.
+These RV manufacturers are well aware of the importance of storage, and most Class Cs are marvels in terms of storage capabilities.

 While storage is important, actual living space is too.
-And unfortunately Class C RVs don’t have the biggest square footage out there, especially when compared to other RV options.
+And unfortunately, Class C RVs don’t have the biggest square footage out there, especially when compared to other RV options.

-Pro: Easy to drive
+Pro: Easy To Drive

-If you’ve got a car full of stressed out family members, it’s nice when the car is easy to drive.
+If you’ve got a car full of stressed-out family members, it’s nice when the car is easy to drive.
 Class Cs are fantastic RVs to maneuver, both on highways and in city streets.
 Once you adapt to your rig’s specific dimensions, you should have little trouble making your way down the road.

-Class Cs are great because you drive around inside of your RV and don’t necessarily need to bring along another vehicle.
+Class Cs are great because you drive around inside your RV and don’t necessarily need to bring along another vehicle.
 However, some Class Cs only offer two to three seatbelts, making it necessary to travel in another vehicle with the kiddos just to ensure your entire family can remain buckled up.

 It’s no fun when someone in the family needs a restroom and there isn’t one nearby.
 Thankfully, most all Class Cs include a bathroom, and some bathrooms have excellent layouts for families.